kixelated/moq-rs/README.md

 This listens for WebTransport connections on `UDP https://localhost:4443` by default.
 You need a client to connect to that address, to both publish and consume media.

-## moq-pub
+## moq-karp

+[moq-karp](moq-karp) is a simple media layer on top of MoQ.
-A client that publishes a fMP4 stream over MoQ, with a few restrictions.
+The crate includes a binary that accepts fMP4 with a few restrictions:

 -   `separate_moof`: Each fragment must contain a single track.
 -   `frag_keyframe`: A keyframe must be at the start of each keyframe.
 -   `fragment_per_frame`: (optional) Each frame should be a separate fragment to minimize latency.

-This client can currently be used in conjuction with either ffmpeg or gstreamer.
+This can be used in conjunction with ffmpeg to publish media to a MoQ relay.

-### ffmpeg

-moq-pub can be run as a binary, accepting a stream (from ffmpeg via stdin) and publishing it to the given relay.
 See [dev/pub](dev/pub) for the required ffmpeg flags.

-### gstreamer

-moq-pub can also be run as a library, currently used for a [gstreamer plugin](https://github.com/kixelated/moq-gst).
+Alternatively, see [moq-gst](https://github.com/kixelated/moq-gst) for a gstreamer plugin.
 This is in a separate repository to avoid gstreamer being a hard requirement.
-See [run](https://github.com/kixelated/moq-gst/blob/main/run) for an example pipeline.

 ## moq-transfork

-A media-agnostic library used by [moq-relay](moq-relay) and [moq-pub](moq-pub) to serve the underlying subscriptions.
+A media-agnostic library used by [moq-relay](moq-relay) and [moq-karp](moq-karp) to serve the underlying subscriptions.
 It has caching/deduplication built-in, so your application is oblivious to the number of connections under the hood.

 See the published [crate](https://crates.io/crates/moq-transfork) and [documentation](https://docs.rs/moq-transfork/latest/moq_transfork/).